-Franklin is surrounded with the derricks of oil wells, looking like skeleton church spires, to the number of scores and hundreds, and most of these are still pumping a small quantity of oil per posite side of French creek is the Prospect Hill stock farm of Joseph C. Sibley, perhaps the most complete in all its ap pointments now in this country.
+"Gath," in the Cincinnati Enquirer gives the following account of his visit to the stock farm of Joseph C. Sibley, near Franklin, Penn.
+Franklin is surrounded with the derricks of oil wells, looking like skeleton church spires, to the number of scores and hundreds, and most of these are still pumping a small quantity of oil per diem.
+Overlooking the tower on the opposite side of French creek is the Pros pect Hill stock farm of Joseph C. Sibley, perhaps the most complete in all its ap pointments now in this country.
 Connected with it in different tracts are about six hundred acres of land, and it has a race-course used by the county agricultural society.
-Near the gate going in is the creamery, which manufactures two barrels of cream into butter in about forty-five minutes, and this butter is sent all over the country at fifty cents a barn, which is of an octagonal or almost the barn, which gives the ventilation, descends a pole, around which is a windspace, and the circle of cattle faces this the stalls, and the troughs at their knees.
-Behind this row of cattle is an open corridor, also circular, around which the second greater circle of cattle stand at

-On the upper floor a portion of this
+Near the gate going in is the creamery, which manufactures two barrels of cream into butter in about forty-five minutes, and this butter is sent all over the country at fifty cents a pound.
+On the top of the hill is the barn, which is of an octagonal or almost circular pattern, and contains the entire herd on two floors.
+From the cupola of the barn, which gives the ventilation, descends a pole, around which is a winding stair connecting the two floors.
+In the center of each floor is a large open space, and the circle of cattle faces this in stalls, their heads all appearing above the stalls, and the troughs at their knees.
+Behind this row of cattle is an open corridor, also circular, around which the second greater circle of cattle stand at On the upper floor a portion of this second circle is devoted to the cows with calves or about to caive.
+The cows in calf are generally kept dry where this is possible, so that the calf can get the full nourishment; but it is exceedingly difficult in some cases to dry the Jersey cow, as the tenacity with which she makes milk is the great secret of her value.
+She is the most wonderful butter-making animal known to man.
+Other kinds of cattle run to beef, but the Jersey so assimi-lates her food that the globules which might make beef flow in her milk, and hence the extraordinary production of some of these cows, and their high prices in a country where the chemist has been at work with butter, and has given us various forms of wagon grease and coaltar instead of the Alderney produce.
+The importation of Jersey cattle into the United States began about seven years before the war.
+It has gone on with such enthusiasm that we now have about 21,000 Jerseys, either imported or born here, every one of which is registered in the Jersey herd-book, that is now assuming the proportions of a library.
+The Jersey cattle-by which general name is meant cattle of Jersey, Sark and Alderney-improve in this country over their condition in their native islands, and they make more cream and butter, and thrive wonderfully.
+They are distributed over the entire country. are generally of a fawn color, with rather dark gray or blackish faces; the cows are very gentle, and the bulls vicious.

-\$1.60 PER ANNUM.
-SELECT SIFTINGS.